mstewartgallus/mstewartgallus.github.io/src/_posts/prose/2022-10-21-night-walk.md

 ***

-I wake up late in the afternoon with a splitting headache.
-TMJ, bad posture and too much time on the internet.
+I wake up late in the afternoon with a splitting headache. <abbr>TMJ</abbr>, bad posture and too much time on the internet.
 I swallow a Tylenol and pull myself out of bed.
 By sunset I make it to the door.
 I throw on a large coat to hide my meagre gyno and head out.

 ***